 Hello!
-Well, this is me.
+This is me.

 I am a Sworn Translator from English to Spanish (Spanish Ministry of Foreign Affairs, European Union, and Cooperation, No. 332).
 I graduated in Translation and Interpretation Studies at the University of Alicante in 2000.

 I am an expert in legal, financial, and real estate translation.
-I am also a Spanish (Castilian) proofreader.
+I am also a Spanish (Castilian) Proofreader.

 Since 2004 I run the company Trilogy Brokers S. L. together with my two partners.
 We offer administrative services for non-resident citizens’ real estate conveyances.

 I help companies and entrepreneurs to bring their messages to their Spanish audience with coherence, the same function, and purpose for which they were created, and the professionalism they should reflect.